Father Mother Sister Brother: "Father"

-Somewhere in Paris, Skye and her brother Billy reunite following the passing of their parents in a plane crash in Azores, driving to their old home they try to reconnect through memories.
-At the now empty apartment, Billy shares with Skye old photos, drawings of their childhood, an old rolex of their father, multiple fake IDs and a fake marriage certificate.
-The landlord Madame Gautier interrupts them, revealing she personally prevented the insurance company of seizing their parents belongs even-though they died owing three months of rent.
-Driving through Paris once again, they head to a warehouse, taking a final look at their parents old furniture.
+Somewhere in Paris, Skye and her brother Billy reunite following the passing of their parents in a plane crash in the Azores.
+While driving to their old home, they try to reconnect through memories.
+At the now empty apartment, Billy shares with Skye old photos, drawings of their childhood, and an old Rolex of their father's, as well as multiple fake IDs and a fake marriage certificate.

+The landlord, Madame Gautier, interrupts them, revealing that she personally prevented the insurance company from seizing their parents' belongings, even though they died owing three months of rent.
+Driving through Paris once again, they head to a warehouse, taking a final look at their parents' old furniture.